 - Is the child between the ages of 5 and 16

-and does the child live or attend school in Apple Valley, Burnsville, Eagan, Farmington,
+and does the child live in Apple Valley, Burnsville, Eagan, Farmington,

 Rosemount or Lakeville – and plan to stay in the area for at least one year?

 - Does the child want additional adult support in the form of a friend?
 Kids ‘n Kinship follows up on all referrals; it is the decision of the parent

 and child if they wish to participate in the Kids 'n Kinship program.
 Kids 'n Kinship volunteers go through a screening and training process but